 The company is minority-owned, as Elizabeth Gats is Asian Pacific American, a native of the Philippines, who has lived in the United States for 45 years.
 Elizabeth Gats is an Army veteran, serving while stationed in Japan during the Vietnam War, she said.

 Elizabeth Gats got her start in the industrial tapes supply business by assisting her husband, a New York native, she said.
 With a gross revenue level of about $17 million annually, the company is poised for meeting its vision of steady growth that will allow it to take over more space in its new building in future years, Elizabeth Gats said.

 “As we grow, we will just take more units,” she said.

 Stag Enterprise is very much a family enterprise that includes children and in-laws of Elizabeth and Larry Gats.

-Also working in the company are son Aaron Gats, operations manager; daughter Rachel Niederer, purchasing manager and her husband, Duncan Niederer, government sales manager; daughter Tanny Davidson, account executive and her husband, Mark Davidson, general manager and international sales executive.
+Also working in the company are son Aaron Gats, operations manager; daughter Rachel Niederer, purchasing manager; daughter Tanny Davidson, account executive and her husband, Mark Davidson, general manager and international sales executive.